Cloud8Point5/chattr/docs/source/index.rst

 Welcome to Lumache's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+Chattr is a language for writing complex branching dialogue and scripted experiences for video games.
+It's built for the Godot engine, and has an editor addon to make editing dialogue a cinch.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+Don't know where to start?
+Check out the :doc:`getting_started` section for help with navigating the editor, as well as writing your first Chattr Script.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+If not, check out the contents below.

 .. note::